ShoulderMaster Increases Road Safety

 Data also identifies that rural undivided roads with little or no sealed shoulder of less than 0.5m, had 1.7 times higher risk of casualty crashes than roads with 2m of sealed shoulders.

-In summary the findings in the May 2015 report by Austroads and ARRB demonstrated that wider sealed road shoulders significantly reduces casualty crashes by giving the motor vehicle driver an area in which to recover, regain control and get safely back onto the road.
+In summary, the findings in the May 2015 report by Austroads and ARRB demonstrated that wider sealed road shoulders significantly reduce casualty crashes by giving the motor vehicle driver an area in which to recover, regain control and get safely back onto the road.

-The innovative ShoulderMaster SM1500 is the future of road safety with the attachment quickly and effortlessly adding between 0.5m up to 1.5m to any road with minimal disruption to traffic.
+The innovative ShoulderMaster is the future of road safety with the attachment quickly and effortlessly adding between 0.5m up to 2.1m to any road with minimal disruption to traffic.

 Black Spot Funding Programs

-The ShoulderMaster SM1500 is the ideal road maintenance equipment to address areas of roads which have been identified as unsafe and have qualified for the Black Spot funding programme.
+The ShoulderMaster is the ideal road maintenance equipment to address areas of roads which have been identified as unsafe and have qualified for the Black Spot funding program.